 (ii) to transform industry-driven activities into those driven by technology, creativity and innovation and (iii) to shift the focus on making products, to providing services.

 Enhanced BOI investment promotion strategy

-BOI’s investment promotion strategy to prepare the country for Thailand 4.0 will encompass the following 5 key dimensions:
+BOI’s investment promotion strategy to prepare the country for Thailand 4.0 will encompass the following five key dimensions:

 - Investment in human resources, e.g., attracting talents from abroad,

-- Investment in enterprises, ranging from community enterprises to those that are innovation-driven, e.g., startups, SMEs in agriculture, etc.;
+- Investment in businesses, ranging from community enterprises to those that are innovation-driven, e.g., startups, SMEs in agriculture, etc.;

 - Investment in the S-curve industries: (i) next-generation automotive; (ii) affluent, medical & wellness tourism; (iii) smart electronics; (iv) agriculture & biotechnology; and (v) food for the future.

 - Investment in the core technologies; (i) robotics; (ii) digital; (iii) aviation & logistics; (iv) medical hub and (v) biofuels & bio-chemicals.

 - Investment in infrastructure, such as high-speed trains, rapid mass transits, special economic zones, Eastern Economic Corridor (EEC), digital infrastructure

 New laws have been enacted to support future investment promotion, and to correspond with the national agenda: